theresaswayne/imagej-plugins/README.md

 ## Installation

-This directory contains java plugins, jython scripts, and macros (in the [ImageJ](http://imagej.nih.gov/ij/) macro language).
+This directory contains jython scripts and macros (in the [ImageJ](http://imagej.nih.gov/ij/) macro language).

 These are designed to work with [Fiji](http://fiji.sc).
 Plain ImageJ does not support Jython.

 To install, follow instructions [here](http://fiji.sc/Installing_3rd_party_plugins "Fiji Installing Plugins").

+Usage instructions are contained within each script

 ## Disclaimer

-I have tested these at the time of uploading.
+I have tested these at the time of uploading with the most recent version of Fiji, and Java 8.
 If you find a bug, please contact me.

 ## Acknowledgements and Contact